-A great anthology of work from the most capable thought leaders in future studies of business.
+A great anthology of work from the most capable thought leaders in futures studies of business.

 The book covers a wide range of possible disruptions in business from such trends as the transition to the digital economy and multiple currencies, the generational shift, the blurring of body and machine, and the growing impact of technologies such as 3D printing, virtual reality, and AI.